 What is a Faculty Learning Community?

-A Faculty Learning Community (FLC) is a peer-led group of faculty members, staff, and graduate students who engage in an active, collaborative, year–long program structured to provide encouragement, support, and reflection.
+Faculty Learning Communities (FLC’s) are peer-led groups of faculty, staff, and graduate students who engage in an active, collaborative, year–long program structured to provide encouragement, support, and reflection.

 - Stimulate innovation and create experiential, collaborative learning environments